Global Dynamics of Granular Media Equations via Stochastic Order: Introduction

+Finally, our results suggest the presence of a saddle-point structure in the double-well granular media equation.
+This leads us to formulate, at the end of the paper, a conjecture on the existence of an unordered invariant separatrix containing the unstable invariant measure, which separates the basins of attraction of another two stable invariant measures.

 This paper is organized as follows.
-In Section \ref{sec:main-results}, we state our main results.
+In Section \ref{sec:main-results}, we state the main results beyond Theorem \ref{T:general V}.
 Section \ref{sec:stochastic-order} is about properties of the stochastic order, including an equivalent characterization of order boundedness in $\PP_2(\R)$ and a generalization of the lattice property.
 Section \ref{sec:global-convergence} is devoted to the proof of Theorem \ref{thm:global-convergence} and Corollary \ref{coro:unique-convergence}.
-We obtain the structure of global attractors of order-preserving semigroups, the comparison theorem for extrinsic-law-dependent SDEs, and the coming down from infinity property of McKean-Vlasov SDEs.
-Section \ref{sec:local-convergence} serves the proof of Theorem \ref{thm:local-convergence} and Corollary \ref{coro:segment-convergence}.
-We deduce the information on the number of invariant measures, the existence of positively invariant neighbourhoods of invariant measures, and the structure of local attractors of order-preserving semigroups.
-Also, the order bounds of limit sets are found by tracing solutions backward along connecting orbits.
-In Section \ref{sec:application}, we apply the main theorems to examples stated in Theorem \ref{thm:double-well}-\ref{thm:double-well-perturbation}.
+Section \ref{sec:local-convergence} serves the proof of the remaining theorems and the formulation of a saddle-point conjecture in the double-well granular media equation.
 In Appendix \ref{sec:no strong order}, we show that, in $\PP_2(\R)$, any probability measure has no order relation with any open set, which denies the existence of strong ordered pairs for the stochastic order.